-Aside from the potential for a kind of biblioclastic shock—having students write on/with original 19th century materials, in ink!—there are a number of interrelated considerations that, for me, outweigh the very reasonable hesitation to facilitate or engage in this activity.
-Some obvious considerations include:
+Aside from the potential for a kind of biblioclastic shock—having students write on/with original 19th century materials, in ink!—there were a number of interrelated considerations that, for me, outweighed the very reasonable hesitation to facilitate or engage in this activity.
+Some obvious considerations included:

 What counts as knowledge, literacy, language, culture?